rwharton/burst_proc_bb/README.md

 pulsar software (cs).
 The `source` and `telescope` specify data about the observation and `data_amount` specifies how much data should be read around the burst (needs to be integer second).

+The `scan` parameter gives the scan number of the scan we want to process.
+This is only required when using the scan table.
+The scan number can be found in the last column of this file.
+If `scan = -1` the the first line will be used regardless of scan number.
+Otherwise it will read each line and check to make sure the scan number is the desired one.

+The `tskip` parameter gives the integer number of seconds to offset from the specified start time in the scan table.
+This can be useful if the telescope was not actually on source or if you have split the scan up into smaller subsets for processing with single pulse search (for example).

 The first two parameters (`freq_dat` and `freq_sp`) give the frequency setup for the data we are processing (`freq_dat`) and the data that